splorp/tersus-tumblr/readme.md

 ## About

-Tersus for Tumblr is an exercise in publishing template minimalism, based on the orginal [Tersus for Wordpress](https://github.com/splorp/tersus/) theme.
+Tersus for Tumblr is an exercise in publishing template minimalism, based on the original [Tersus for Wordpress](https://github.com/splorp/tersus/) theme.

 See this theme in action over on [splorp.tumblr.com](https://splorp.tumblr.com/)